jax-ml/jax/rocm-downstream-dev-guide.md

 | ROCm GPU CI                | `rocm-ci.yml`                    | Open or commit changes to a PR targeting `rocm-main` | Builds and runs JAX on ROCm for PRs going into `rocm-main`                             |
 | ROCm Open Upstream PR      | `rocm-open-upstream-pr.yml`      | Add the `open-upstream` label to a PR                | Copies changes from a PR aimed at `rocm-main` into a new PR aimed at upstream's `main` |
 | ROCm Nightly Upstream Sync | `rocm-nightly-upstream-sync.yml` | Runs nightly, can be triggered manually via Actions  | Opens a PR that merges changes from upstream `main` into our `rocm-main` branch        |

+# Test Guidlines

+Use `pytest.mark.xfail` or `pytest.mark.xfail(run=False)` to skip failing tests that we will fix later.
+Use these for tests that we do eventually want to pass, but that we will skip for now to keep CI green.
+Continue to use `unittest.skip` or `self.skip` for tests that aren't applicable to AMD hardware.